Netherlands flag Netherlands Beach Holidays

 What British travellers need to know

-Your passport's date of issue must be less than 10 years old on the day you arrive in the Netherlands.
+Your passport's issue date must be less than 10 years old when you arrive in the Netherlands.

-Your passport must have an expiry date at least 3 months after the planned day you leave the Schengen area.
+Your passport's expiry date must be at least 3 months after the day you plan to leave the Schengen area.

-You can travel without a visa for up to 90 days in any 180-day period for tourism, visiting, or business.
+You do not need a visa for tourist visits up to 90 days in any 180-day period.

 Good to know:

-You cannot take meat, milk or products containing them into the Netherlands, with exceptions for powdered baby milk and medically required foods.
+You cannot take meat, milk, or products containing them into the Netherlands, with limited exceptions.

-You must declare cash or travellers cheques if the total value is 10,000 euros or more on entry.
+You must declare any cash or travellers cheques with a total value of 10,000 euros or more when you arrive.

 Safety in Netherlands